 Alternatively, you can restore your iPhone SE through iTunes on a computer.
 In order to carry this out, you will need to secure a Windows or Mac computer that has the latest version of iTunes software installed.
 You may then opt to reset your iPhone to factory defaults or restore from an iOS backup.
 Just follow the onscreen instructions in iTunes to complete the desired procedure.

-You may escalate the problem to Apple Support for further assistance on what to do next if the problem persists or your iPhone SE is still responding to touchscreen inputs very slowly.
+You may escalate the problem to Apple Support for further assistance on what to do next if the problem persists or your iPhone SE is still responding to touchscreen inputs very slowly or having a delayed touchscreen response.
 There might be a more intricate system issue that needs to be rectified through a dedicated software on their end.
 It is also recommended to escalate post-update issues so if the problem instigated after installing a new iOS version on your iPhone and that it persisted, let the Apple people know so they can include it in their next priority problems to fix.

 Alternatively, you may take a trip to the nearest service center nearby and have an Apple technician diagnose your iPhone for any apparent indications of hardware damage.
 If that can’t be helped either, then perhaps it’s time to consider having a device upgrade.
 After all you’ve got the new iPhone 8, iPhone 8 Plus, or iPhone X as your next device options.
 Contact your carrier for official recommendations.